Position-by-position breakdown of the Spartans entering preseason camp.

-In 1996, Salem filled the role of defensive coordinator at Everett High School in Lansing, Mich.
+In 1996, Salem filled the role of defensive coordinator at Everett High School in Lansing, Michigan.
 From 1994-95, he served as a graduate assistant under George Perles and Nick Saban at Michigan State, working with the quarterbacks and wide receivers.

 Salem began his collegiate playing career as a quarterback at Northern Arizona in 1988-89 before transferring to Augustana where he played quarterback and wide receiver for Coach Heinitz from 1990-92.